GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ### ⬆️ Improved

 ### ✅ Added
-- Added `DeletedMessageVisibility` class.
+- Added `DeletedMessageVisibility` interface.
 It's used by `ChatUI.deletedMessageVisibility` for customizing visibility of the deleted messages.

 ### ⚠️ Changed